Thank you for subscribing

 It’s not unusual to need to park somewhere without parking signs, such as in a suburban street.
 The golden rules when parking under these circumstances is to park in bays where marked, do not cause an obstruction and to allow enough space for other vehicles to safely pass (this means leaving at least three metres of road for motorists to pass you after parking).

-Keeping your distance when parking near intersection and corners is especially important.
-“Vehicles are often found parked illegally near bends, which causes other drivers to have to overtake the parked vehicle using the oncoming traffic lane when they cannot see what is approaching from around the bend,” says Morris.
+Keeping your distance when parking near intersections and corners is especially important.
+“Vehicles are often found parked illegally near bends, which causes other drivers to overtake the parked vehicle using the oncoming traffic lane when they cannot see what is approaching from around the bend,” says Morris.

 Parking on the nature strip in built-up areas is illegal, unless otherwise signposted, as is parking across driveways (you can park for two minutes to pick up or drop off).
 This applies to your own nature strip and driveway as well.
 You can park a trailer or caravan on the street, so long as it is less than 7.5 metres long and weighs less than 4.5 tonnes.
 Be aware that if the caravan or trailer is hitched to a car, then the 7.5m rules applied to the combined length of both vehicles.

-Other common parking rules include leaving at least a metre between cars when parallel parking, parking with the direction of traffic, and parking nose-in when parking at an angle other than 90 degrees.
+Other common parking rules include leaving at least a metre between cars when parallel parking, parking in the direction of traffic, and parking nose-in when parking at an angle other than 90 degrees.

 I’ve received a parking ticket – what do I do?